kgq0925/CarND-LaneLines-P1/README.md

 ## Reflection

-### 1. Describtion of pipeline.
+### 1. Describtion of Pipeline

 My pipeline consisted of 6 steps.
-1. Converted the images to the gray images
+1. Converted RGB images to gray images
 2. Applied a Gaussian Noise kernel to remove the noises
 3. Applied the Canny transform to detect the edges
 4. Retained the trapezoid area in front of the car